theend-alpha/AlphaMusicBot/config/README.md

-# Yukki Music Bot Configs
+# Alpha Music Bot Configs

 Config vars are basically the variables which configure or modify bot to function, which are the basic necessities of plugins or code to work.
 You have to set the proper mandatory vars to make it functional and to start the basic feature of bot.

-### Get to know about all these vars in depth from our Docs.
-[Read Now from Here](https://notreallyshikhar.gitbook.io/yukkimusicbot/config-vars/available-vars)

 ## Mandatory Vars

-- These are the minimum required vars need to setup to make Yukki Music Bot functional.
+- These are the minimum required vars need to setup to make Alpha Music Bot functional.

 1. `API_ID` : Get it from my.telegram.org
 2. `API_HASH`  : Get it from my.telegram.org